 [START FIGURE 3.39 HERE]

-Model evaluation of the Pacific Decadal Variability (PDV). (a, b) Sea surface temperature (SST) anomalies (ºC) regressed onto the Tripole Index (TPI; Henley et al., 2015) for 1900-2014 in (a) ERSSTv5 and (b) CMIP6 multi-model ensemble (MME) mean composite obtained by weighting ensemble members by the inverse of the model ensemble size.
+Model evaluation of the Pacific Decadal Variability (PDV). (a, b) Sea surface temperature (SST) anomalies (ºC) regressed onto the Tripole Index (TPI; Henley et al., 2015) for 1900–2014 in (a) ERSST version 5 and (b) CMIP6 multi-model ensemble (MME) mean composite obtained by weighting ensemble members by the inverse of the model ensemble size.
 A 10-year low-pass filter was applied beforehand.
 Cross marks in (a) represent regions where the anomalies are not significant at the 10% level based on t-test.
-Diagonal lines in (b) indicate regions where less than 80% of the runs agree in sign. (c) A Taylor diagram summarizing the representation of the PDV pattern in CMIP5 (each a cross in light blue, and the weighted multi-mode mean as a dot in dark blue), CMIP6 (each ensemble member is shown as a cross in red, weighted multi-model mean as a dot in orange) and observations over [40ºS-60ºN, 110ºE-70ºW].
-The reference pattern is taken from ERSSTv5 and black dots indicate other observational products (HadISSTv1 and COBE-SST2). (d) Autocorrelation of unfiltered annual TPI at lag 1 year and 10-year low-pass filtered TPI at lag 10 years for observations over 1900-2014 (horizontal lines) and 115-year chunks of pre-industrial control simulations (open boxes) and individual historical simulations over 1900-2014 (filled boxes) from CMIP5 (blue) and CMIP6 (red). (e) As in (d), but standard deviation of the unfiltered and filtered TPI (ºC).
-Boxes and whiskers show weighted multi-model mdeanmean, interquartile ranges and 5th and 95th percentiles. (f) Time series of the 10-year low-pass filtered TPI (ºC) in ERSSTv5, HadISSTv1 and COBE-SST2 observational estimates (black) and CMIP5 and CMIP6 historical simulations.
-The thick red and light blue lines are the weighted multi-model mean for the historical simulations in CMIP5 and CMIP6, respectively, and the envelopes represent the 5th-95th percentile range across ensemble members.
-The 5-95% confidence interval for the CMIP6 multi-model mean is given in thin dashed lines.
+Diagonal lines in (b) indicate regions where less than 80% of the runs agree in sign. (c) A Taylor diagram summarizing the representation of the PDV pattern in CMIP5 (each a cross in light blue, and the weighted multi-mode mean as a dot in dark blue), CMIP6 (each ensemble member is shown as a cross in red, weighted multi-model mean as a dot in orange) and observations over [40ºS–60ºN, 110ºE–70ºW].
+The reference pattern is taken from ERSST version 5 and black dots indicate other observational products, Hadley Centre Sea Ice and Sea Surface Temperature data set version 1 (HadISST version 1 and COBE-SST2). (d) Autocorrelation of unfiltered annual TPI at lag one year and 10-year low-pass filtered TPI at lag 10 years for observations over 1900–2014 (horizontal lines) and 115-year chunks of pre-industrial control simulations (open boxes) and individual historical simulations over 1900–2014 (filled boxes) from CMIP5 (blue) and CMIP6 (red). (e) As in (d), but standard deviation of the unfiltered and filtered TPI (ºC).
+Boxes and whiskers show weighted multi-model mean, interquartile ranges and 5th and 95th percentiles. (f) Time series of the 10-year low-pass filtered TPI (ºC) in ERSST version 5, HadISST version 1 and COBE-SST2 observational estimates (black) and CMIP5 and CMIP6 historical simulations.
+The thick red and light blue lines are the weighted multi-model mean for the historical simulations in CMIP5 and CMIP6, respectively, and the envelopes represent the 5th–95th percentile range across ensemble members.
+The 5–95% confidence interval for the CMIP6 multi-model mean is given in thin dashed lines.
 Further details on data sources and processing are available in the chapter data table (Table 3.SM.1).

 [END FIGURE 3.39 HERE]

-Atlantic Multidecadal Variability
+Atlantic Multi-decadal Variability

-Atlantic Multidecadal Variability (AMV) refers to a climate mode representing basin-wide multidecadal fluctuations in surface temperatures in the North Atlantic (Figure 3.40a,f), with teleconnections particularly pronounced over the adjacent continents and the Arctic.
+Atlantic Multi-decadal Variability (AMV) refers to a climate mode representing basin-wide multi-decadal fluctuations in surface temperatures in the North Atlantic (Figure 3.40a,f), with teleconnections particularly pronounced over the adjacent continents and the Arctic.
 The AMV phenomenon is usually assessed through SST anomalies averaged over the entire North Atlantic basin, hereafter the AMV index, but it is associated with many physical processes including three-dimensional ocean circulation, such as AMOC fluctuations (Section 3.5.4), gyre adjustments, and salt and heat transport in the entire North Atlantic and subarctic basins.
-The AMV, together with the PDV, has been shown to have modulated GSAT on multi-decadal time scales since pre-industrial time (Cross Chapter-Box 3.1, T. Wu et al., 2019a; Li et al., 2020).
+The AMV, together with the PDV, has been shown to have modulated GSAT on multi-decadal time scales since pre-industrial time (Cross-Chapter-Box 3.1; T. Wu et al., 2019a; Li et al., 2020).
 A detailed description of the AMV as well as its associated teleconnection over land is given in Annex IV.2.7.

 In AR5, climate models suggested that the AMV was primarily internally-driven alongside some contribution from external forcings (mainly anthropogenic aerosols) over the late 20th century.
 But AR5 also concluded that models show medium performance in reproducing the observed AMV, with difficulties in simulating the time scale, the spatial structure and the coherency between all the physical processes involved.